untoxa/pico-gb-printer/README.md

 sudo apt update && sudo apt full-upgrade
 ```
 - Install the pico SDK by following the ["Quick Pico Setup"](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)
 You can use the installation script written for Raspberry Pi, it works.
+Your computer may require a boot at this step.
 - Continue installation like below.

 ## Build instructions